-Control Objective Control Issue Recommendation Likelihood of Occurrence Impact of Occurrence G. Monthly Account Reco nciliation and Closing was verified or evaluated before approval.
+Control Objective Control Issue Recommendation was verified or evaluated before approval.
+Likelihood of Occurrence Impact of Occurrence G. Monthly Account Reco nciliation and Closing was verified of evaluated before approval.
 1. The monthly financial closing and reporting process is well established and documented, including specific roles and responsibilities identified.
 The monthly financial closing and reporting process is not well established or documented.
 There is no set checklist (or other form of documentation) that specifies who performs which reconciliations by which date each month, or who documents a review of the monthly closing process.
 Similarly, there is no documentation specifying the methodology or format for these activities and reports.
 It is not clear if all processes are being performed prior to monthly close.
 Establish a checklist (or other form of documentation) and schedule to document the monthly closing procedures that need to be completed each month for the books to be accurately and timely closed.
 Complete the checklist each month to ensure all procedures have been performed.
 Establish procedures so there is an employee or employees who complete the procedures and a different employee or employees who review that the procedures are completed accurately.
 Moderate Moderate Н. IT General Controls 1.
 Data is protected by backing up files.
 Although the City performs daily and weekly data backups of its financial systems, it does not store the data backup tapes in a secure off-site location.
 Instead, the data backup tapes are kept on a table in the server room.
 Storing backup tapes at the same location as the server room subjects the tapes to many of the same risks (disasters) as the original data and does not fully accomplish the purpose of the backup control process.
 Implement a process to store data backups of the City information at an environmentally and physically secure off-site location.
 This data should be periodically tested to verify that it is capable of restoring the City's financial system.
 Moderate Moderate

 Control Objective Control Issue Recommendation Likelihood of Occurrence Impact of Occurrence 2.
 The City has technology to detect security problems.
 The City has an Intrusion Prevention System (IPS), but it does not have an Intrusion Detection System (IDS).
 There are a rising number of instances of people trying to harm computer networks and/or gain unauthorized access to information through the use of viruses, malware, and other types of attacks, which increases the need for monitoring and detecting malicious activity.
 Implement an IDS to increase the City's ability to detect malicious activity.
 Moderate Moderate 3.
 Access to all network resources is promptly terminated upon termination of employment.
 There is no control in place to ensure that access to technology resources is promptly deactivated.
 Upon terminating employment with the City, the Human Resources Department notifies the IT Department.
 IT staff promptly deactivates the user access to all accounts and applications.
 However, some departments maintain their own technology resources without the involvement of the IT department.
 As such, these departments are responsible for granting and restricting access themselves.
 If access is not promptly deactivated upon employee termination, the City is at risk of unauthorized access to systems.
 Develop a process to maintain or monitor technologies used by the departments to ensure access to technology resources is appropriately deactivated upon employment termination.
 Moderate Moderate 4.
-Access reviews are periodically performed to determine that user access is appropriate.
-User access reviews are not regularly completed to ensure that user access is appropriate for all key systems.
-Periodically, the Service Desk Technician reviews network accounts to see if the account has been recently used.
-Without periodic user access reviews for all systems, there is a risk that inappropriate access, such as terminated employees having access or an employee having too much access, would not be prevented or detected.
-Implement quarterly access review for all key systems.
+I. Access reviews are periodically performed User access reviews are not regularly completed to ensure that user access is appropriate for all key Implement quarterly access review for all key systems.
 The review should be documented and reviewed by the system owner.
 Moderate Moderate